robotcoders/raspberry-pi-kit-learning/docs/source/scratch/scratch.rst

 .. note::

-    In this tutorial, you'll discover how to leverage Scratch 3 on Raspberry Pi, a unique capability that enables users to interact with Raspberry Pi GPIO.
-This functionality sets it apart from the online version of Scratch, offering an exciting opportunity to explore physical computing and expand coding possibilities.
+    Here you will learn to use Scratch 3 in Raspberry Pi and access Raspberry Pi GPIO with Scratch 3, which is not possible with online Scratch.

     If you are a user who has just used Scratch 3, we recommend that you try the projects in order so that you can quickly get started with Scratch 3.